t6ryy7yu/NTIRE2025_ESR/README.md

 After the organizers receive all the submitted codes/checkpoints/results, four steps are adopted for the evaluation:

-- Step1: The organizers will execute each model five times to reevaluate all submitted methods on the same device, specifically the NVIDIA GeForce RTX 3090.
+- Step1: The organizers will execute each model five times to reevaluate all submitted methods on the same device, specifically the NVIDIA RTX A6000.
 The average results of these five runs will be documented for each metric.
 - Step2: To ensure PSNR consistency with the baseline method DIPNet, PSNR checks will be conducted for all submitted methods.
 Any method with a PSNR below 26.90 dB on the DIV2K_LSDIR_valid dataset or less than 26.99 on the DIV2K_LSDIR_test datasets will be excluded from the comparison list for the remaining rankings.
 - Step3: For the rest, the *Score_Runtime*, *Score_FLOPs*, and the *Score_Params* will be calculated as follows: